Plane Finder

 Plane Finder is a United Kingdom-based real-time flight tracking service launched in 2009, that is able to show flight data globally.
 The data available includes flight numbers, how fast an aircraft is moving, its elevation and destination of travel.
 Several variants of the service are available as mobile apps including free, premium 3D and augmented reality versions.
 The flight tracking map and database can be accessed by web browsers.

 Plane Finder allows registered users to share their ADS-B and MLAT data via the Plane Finder ADS-B Client, available for macOS, Windows and Linux.
-Plane Finder supports VFR charts from NATS and was the first major flight tracking app to introduce a replay feature, allowing users to replay flights dating back to 2011.
+Plane Finder supports VFR charts from NATS, and was the first major flight tracking app to introduce a replay feature, allowing users to replay flights dating back to 2011.

 Flight tracking

 Plane Finder collects data from its own global network of receivers, using the following sources.

 Automatic dependent surveillance-broadcast (ADS-B)

 A network of automatic dependent surveillance-broadcast (ADS-B) receivers gathers aircraft data such as callsign, position and speed.
-Plane Finder serves supplement this data with additional information, including aircraft registration/tail number, departure airport, destination, artwork, and photographs.
+Plane Finder serves to supplement this data with additional information, including aircraft registration/tail number, departure airport, destination, artwork, and photographs.

 Plane Finder users can apply for an ADS-B receiver in exchange for their flight data.